As we have learned in the previous lessons (if you have been following our tutorials), capital is affected by four elements.

 - Income increases capital.
 Expenses decrease it.
 Net income is equal to income minus expenses.
 Hence, net income would increase the capital account.
 If expenses exceed income, there is a net loss.
 In such case, net loss will decrease the capital account.

-- Strauss, Drawing represents the total withdrawals made by the owner during the period.
+- Strauss, Drawings represents the total withdrawals made by the owner during the period.
 The owner made $ 20,000 total drawings.
-This decreases the capital balance.
+This amount is deducted to get the capital balance.

-- Good accounting form suggests that a single line is drawn everytime an amount is computed (it signifies that a mathematical operation has been completed).
-The bottom-line amount is double-ruled.
+- Good accounting form suggests that a single line is drawn every time an amount is computed (it signifies that a mathematical operation has been completed).
+The bottom-line amount is double-ruled, i.e. .